Breaking News | Agbani Darego, husband welcome second child

 By Alao Abiodun

-Beauty queen Agbani Darego and her husband Ishaya Danjuma have welcomed their second child.
+Former Miss World, Agbani Darego and her husband, Ishaya Danjuma, have welcomed their second child.

-The former Miss World took to her Instagram page on Friday, December 4, 2020, where she announced the news.
+The beauty queen took to her Instagram page on Friday, December 4, 2020, where she announced the news.

+She made the announcement on her official page with a photo captioned “Thankful ”

 ADVERTISEMENT